gnarvaja/eth-prototype/README.rst

 - wadray: classes for fixed number of decimals math implemented with integers.
 - contracts: classes to simulate contracts in Python with features like *rollback* on exception, external methods, views.
 Also classes for common contracts like ERC20 (tokens), ERC721 (NFTs) and AccessControl.
+- brwrappers: classes to wrap ethereum contracts called thru [brownie](https://github.com/eth-brownie/brownie/) but with a pythonic interface
-- wrappers: classes to wrap ethereum contracts called thru brownie but with a pythonic interface
+- w3wrappers: classes to wrap ethereum contracts called thru [web3py](https://web3py.readthedocs.io/) but with a pythonic interface

 Tox Tests
 =========

+The tox tests run in three variants:

+- `default`: only uses and tests the prototype libraries, no blockchain.
+- `default-w3`: users and tests two variants: prototype and w3wrappers (wrappers using web3py).
+- `default-br`: users and tests two variants: prototype and brwrappers (wrappers using brownie).

+It's not possible for now running all the tests together because of incompatibilities between brownie and web3[tester].

-To run the tox tests, you need an environment with Brownie, SOLC and other requirements.
+To run the tox `default-br` tests, you need an environment with Brownie, SOLC and other requirements.

 You can do it using a Docker image an a few commands

 .. code-block:: bash

-   docker run -it -v $PWD:/code gnarvaja/eth-dev:1.0.0 bash cd /code pip install tox brownie pm install OpenZeppelin/openzeppelin-contracts@4.3.2 tox
+   docker run -it -v $PWD:/code -w /code gnarvaja/eth-dev:1.0.0 bash pip install tox brownie pm install OpenZeppelin/openzeppelin-contracts@4.3.2 tox -e default-br

 .. _pyscaffold-notes: